-Gnuplot supports many different types of output: interactive screen terminals (with mouse and hotkey input), direct output to pen plotters or modern printers, and output to many file formats (eps, fig, jpeg, LaTeX, metafont, pbm, pdf, png, postscript, svg, ...).
+Gnuplot supports many different types of output: interactive screen terminals (with mouse and hotkey input), direct output to pen plotters or modern printers, and output to many file formats (eps, emf, fig, jpeg,

+LaTeX, pdf, png, postscript, ...).
 Gnuplot is easily extensible to include new output modes.
-Recent additions include interactive terminals based on aquaterm (OSX) and wxWidgets (multiple platforms).
+Recent additions include interactive terminals based on wxWidgets (usable on multiple platforms), and Qt.
+Mouseable plots embedded in web pages can be generated using the svg or HTML5 canvas terminal drivers.

 The command language of gnuplot is case sensitive, i.e. commands and function names written in lowercase are not the same as those written in capitals.
 All command names may be abbreviated as long as the abbreviation is not ambiguous.
 Any number of commands may appear on a line, separated by semicolons (;).
 Strings may be set off by either single or double quotes, although there are some subtle differences.
 See syntax (p.
-39) and quotes (p.
-40) for more details.
+41) and quotes (p.
+41) for more details.
 Examples: